gavJackson/CV/README.md

 Rather than maintaining documentation manually, every UI component exposes a JSON manifest describing its API, configuration options and metadata.
 A custom Markdown-based documentation engine consumes these manifests to generate a complete interactive documentation website.

-Features include:

-- Automatic API documentation from component manifests
-- Embedded code examples
-- Markdown-authored guides and tutorials
-- Version-controlled documentation
-- Zero duplication between implementation and documentation
-- Feature usage tracking (during test runs) and reporting directly in the documentation
+**Features include:** Automatic API documentation from component manifests • Embedded code examples • Markdown-authored guides and tutorials • Version-controlled documentation • Zero duplication between implementation and documentation • Feature usage tracking (during test runs) and reporting directly in the documentation

 The platform became the primary reference for frontend engineers, significantly improving discoverability, onboarding and adoption of the shared component library.
 I also pointed our test tooling at the live examples, ensuring every UI component and all of its configurable variants are regularly tested, checking for visual, functional or accessibility regressions.